 A joint stock company is treated as an independent and separate body apart from its members.
 It enjoys separate legal status.
 It is treated as an individual in the eye of law.
 It can enter into agreement with anybody.
 It can purchase properties in its name.
 Any one can file case in the name of joint stock company and the joint stock company can also file case in the name of any individual.
-Even the owner of the company can file case in the name of joint stock company and vice versa.
-A joint stock company enjoys all the privileges.
+Even the owner of the company can file case in the name of joint stock company enjoys all the privileges.
 A joint stock company can be penalized or rewarded as needed.